vector-of-bool/vector-of-bool.github.io/_drafts/pmm.md

 getting bug reports about trouble using the library with dependency versions that I don't support.
 I *could* go the route of simply documenting *exactly* what versions of dependencies are supported, but documentation is to users as code comments are to compilers.
-We know how to fix useless comments: Make them tool-enforced!
+And we know how to fix useless comments: Make them tool-enforced!

 So I drop a `conanfile.txt` into my project and update the `CMakeLists.txt` to